microsoft/fluentui-blazor/src/Icons/Generator/ReadMe.md

-Microsoft FluentUI Icons Generator

   FluentIconsGenerator --folder:<Icons_Folder_Directory>

   --Assets    | -a   The root directory containing all SVG icons,
                      downloaded from https://github.com/microsoft/fluentui-system-icons.
                      If not specified, the current working directory will be used.

   --Namespace | -ns  The namespace used for generated classes.
-                     If not specified, "Microsoft.Fast.Components.FluentUI" will be used.
+                     If not specified, \"Microsoft.Fast.Components.FluentUI\" will be used.

   --Sizes     | -s   The list of icon sizes to generate, separated by coma.
                      By default: 16,24,32

   --Target    | -t   The target directory where C# classes will be created.
                      If not specified, the current working directory will be used.

+  --Mode      | -m   The generator mode: 'class' or 'resx'.
+                     By default: 'class'

   --Help      | -h   Display this documentation.
 ```

 ## Technical information

-This application stores the SVG data of the icons in RESX files,
+Using `--mode=resx` This application can store the SVG data of the icons in RESX files,
 because, due to the large number of icons, it's not possible to place such a large
 quantity of character strings without receiving a compilation error.